Toledo Pedestrian Accident Lawyer

 The duty of care that one person typically owes to another is the duty to act as a reasonable person would under comparable conditions.
 This duty is breached when a person fails to act reasonably, like when a driver decides to run through a traffic light during normal driving conditions.

 Actual cause means that the injury would have never occurred except for the other person’s negligent act.
-Proximate cause focuses on foreseeability, or whether it was predictable that a certain act could cause injury to a type of person.
+Proximate cause focuses on foreseeability, or whether it was predictable that a certain act could cause injury to a certain type of person.
 It must be shown that there were actual damages.
 This can include physical injuries, emotional trauma, or property damage.

 What Does it Mean to Have Comparative Negligence Laws?